The Contractor License Exam consists of two parts LAW and TRADE.

 - San Bernardino

 - Multiple Choice

 - Taken on a Computer

 The CSLB gives you 18 months after your application is accepted to pass both examinations.

 Normally, you can re-take the exam within three weeks if you fail.
-As of 2019, the fee to re-take an examination is $60.

 How To Pass The Contractors License Exam